OpenBB-finance/OpenBB/website/content/sdk/faqs/developer_issues.md

 </details>

 <details>
-<summary>What does the JSONDecodeError mean during poetry install?</summary>
+<summary mdxType="summary">What does the JSONDecodeError mean during poetry install?</summary>

 Sometimes poetry can throw a `JSONDecodeError` on random packages while running `poetry install`.
 This can be observed on macOS 10.14+ running python 3.8+.
 This is because of the use of an experimental installer that can be switched off to avoid the mentioned error.
 Run the code below as advised [here](https://github.com/python-poetry/poetry/issues/4210) and it should fix the installation process.